 Walk The Talk:

 We know that when it comes to leadership, we must walk the talk.
 Why?
-Because people watch what we do as leaders, and pay little attention to what we say — especially if there is a mismatch.
-And so it follows that how we lead ourselves is important.
+Because people watch what we do as leaders and pay little attention to what we say — especially if there is a mismatch.
+And so it follows that how we lead ourselves is essential.

-For there to be full understanding and focus on the vision of the organization, everything must “line up.”
-That is: budgets must be assigned according to the priorities we have proclaimed, leadership must spend their time on the priorities we have set out and of course, the leadership team must demonstrate the values we have articulated that underlie the vision.
+For employees to fully understand and focus on the organization’s vision, everything must “line up.”
+That is: budgets must be assigned according to the priorities we have proclaimed, leadership must spend their time on the goals we have set out, and of course, the leadership team must demonstrate the values we have articulated that underlie the vision.

 So it is appropriate to take the time to ask and answer the pertinent questions:

 - Have we clearly stated what the fundamental Values for our organization are?